Skip to Content

 Side note: If you plan to breed your Pitbull, you should wait until her second season, preferably her third, to allow her eggs to mature sufficiently.

 Keep in mind that your dog won’t go into heat once spayed.
-If you’re thinking about spaying your Pitbull, proceed to the next section to learn some must-know tips.
+If you’re considering spaying your Pitbull, proceed to the next section to learn some must-know tips.

 When Should I Spay My Pitbull?